3devo/3devoUpdate/src/avrdudess/README-binary.md

 ============================================
 This tool can be used to update the firmware of a 3Devo Next 1.0 Filament Extruder using a Windows computer.
-For updating using a Linux or OSX computer, see the instructions below.
+For updating using a Linux or OSX computer, see the instructions further down.

 To use this tool, extract all files from the zipfile to a convenient location.
 You should have the following files: